 And two-day delivery isn’t going to cut it for much longer.
 According to the American Express report, most Gen Z and Millennials see a future with same-day delivery.
 A substantial chunk of Gen Z — 39% — wants one-hour delivery via drone.

-Generation Z will abandon you for slow response in an online chat or for customer service available only on the phone or in person, the American Express report says.
+Generation Z will abandon you for slow responses in an online chat or for customer service available only on the phone or in person, the American Express report says.
 They’ve had instant access to information their entire lives, so they expect help to be just as instant.

 They want rewards